dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

     }
   </style>
 <p>
-  Walking around campus, one can easily spot the trio of landfill, recycling, and compost bins.
-Recycling and composting is more eco-friendly than throwing everything into the landfill, but how often do students actually do so?
+  Walking around campus, one can spot the iconic trio of landfill, recycling, and compost bins nearly everywhere.
+These three bins are more eco-friendly than just a general trash bin, but do students actually put their trash into the recycling and compost bins?
 The Daily Bruin investigates how students sort their trash into these bins around campus.
 </p>

 <p>